Altinity/antalya-examples/kubernetes/ice/README.md

 ## Connecting ClickHouse to the ice catalog.

 Issue SQL commands to connect to the Ice catalog.
-You should see the tables you just added.
+Adjust the string in the warehouse setting to match the name of your S3 bucket.

 ```
 kubectl -n antalya exec -it chi-vector-example-0-0-0 -- clickhouse-client